Maslow's hierarchy of needs: Pyramid

+Alternative illustrations of hierarchy

+In contrast to the well-known pyramid, a number of alternative schematic illustrations of the hierarchy of needs have been developed.
+One of the earliest, in 1962, shows a more dynamic hierarchy in terms of 'waves' of different needs overlapping at the same time.
+As illustrated, the peak of an earlier main set of needs must be passed before the next 'higher' need can begin to assume a dominant role.

+Other schematic illustrations of the hierarchy use overlapping triangles to depict the interaction of the different needs.
+One such updated hierarchy proposes that self-actualization is removed from its privileged place atop the pyramid because it is largely subsumed within status (esteem) and mating-related motives in the new framework.

+Needs

 Physiological needs

 Physiological needs are the base of the hierarchy.
 These needs are the biological component for human survival.
 According to Maslow's hierarchy of needs, physiological needs are factored into internal motivation.
 According to Maslow's theory, humans are compelled to satisfy physiological needs first to pursue higher levels of intrinsic satisfaction.
-To advance higher-level needs in Maslow's hierarchy, physiological needs must be met first.
+To advance to higher-level needs in Maslow's hierarchy, physiological needs must be met first.
 This means that if a person is struggling to meet their physiological needs, they are unwilling to seek safety, belonging, esteem, and self-actualization on their own.